cheshirekow/cmake_format/cmakelang/doc/configopts.rst

 A "subgroup" in this context is either a positional or keyword argument group within the current depth of the statement parse tree.
-If the number of "subgroups" at this depth is greater than ``max_subgroups_hwrap`` then hwrap-formatting is inadmissable and a vertical layout will be selected.
+If the number of "subgroups" at this depth is greater than ``max_subgroups_hwrap`` then hwrap-formatting is inadmissible and a vertical layout will be selected.

 The default value for this parameter is `2`.